-The Mooney field was initially developed for conventional production using horizontal wells.
-The Company believed the performance of the Mooney field could be further enhanced through ASP (Alkali, Surfactant, Polymer) flooding.
+BlackPearl acquired its interest at Mooney when it acquired Atlas Energy Ltd. in 2006.
+The field was initially developed for conventional production using horizontal wells.
+A water flood was attempted in 2006; however, it only recovered an additional 2% to 3% of the oil in place.
+The Company believed the performance of the Mooney field could be further enhanced through ASP flooding.
 ASP flooding involves adding a polymer chemical to the water to thicken it.
 The addition of alkali and surfactant chemicals reacts with the natural acidity of the oil to create an in situ "soap" to mobilize additional reservoir oil.
 This water and chemical mix is then injected to initially re-pressurize the reservoir and then sweep additional oil to the producing wells.

-At December 31, 2012, Sproule assigned proved plus probable reserves of 15.6 million barrels of oil equivalent to the Mooney area (BlackPearl's working interest, before royalties).
+At December 31, 2016, Sproule assigned proved plus probable reserves of 16.7 million boe to the Mooney area (BlackPearl's working interest, before royalties).